aaronhamilton/companion/README.md

 $ make install
 ```

-(Compton does include a `_CMakeLists.txt` in the tree, but we haven't decided whether we should switch to CMake yet.
+(Companion does include a `_CMakeLists.txt` in the tree, but we haven't decided whether we should switch to CMake yet.
 The `Makefile` is fully usable right now.)

 ## Known issues

 * Our [FAQ](wiki/faq) covers some known issues.

 * VSync does not work too well.
-You may check the [VSync Guide](https://github.com/chjj/compton/wiki/vsync-guide) for how to get (possibly) better effects.
+You may check the [VSync Guide](https://github.com/aaronhamilton/companion/wiki/vsync-guide) for how to get (possibly) better effects.

-* If `--unredir-if-possible` is enabled, when compton redirects/unredirects windows, the screen may flicker.
+* If `--unredir-if-possible` is enabled, when Companion redirects/unredirects windows, the screen may flicker.
 Using `--paint-on-overlay` minimizes the problem from my observation, yet I do not know if there's a cure.

-* compton may not track focus correctly in all situations.
+* Companion may not track focus correctly in all situations.
 The focus tracking code is experimental. `--use-ewmh-active-win` might be helpful.

 * The performance of blur under X Render backend might be pretty bad.
 OpenGL backend could be faster.